Skip to Content

 Open to cars daily through Dec.
 30 (closed Christmas Day) from 5:30 to 9:30 p.m. $10 per car, up to 6 people.
 (If you’ve wedged more than 6 in your car, it’s a dollar extra per person.)

 Dec.
-13 is walk through only, $3 a person ($5 at the door).
-Stop by the Kolb Building to visit with Santa and his real live reindeer.
+11 is walk through only, $5 a person.
+Stop by the Kolb Building to visit with Santa.

 Tractor pulled “sleigh hayrides” are also available for groups to rsvp.